How can I check gold at home?

 First, find or purchase a piece of unglazed ceramic.
 If you do not have one readily available, this can be easily purchased at a home improvement store.
 Then, run the jewelry across the surface of the ceramic, leaving behind a streak of color.

 Real gold will leave a gold streak on the ceramic, while fake gold will produce a black streak.

 Using a balance scale (or any scale that is able to measure small changes in weight—i.e. your bathroom scale will not work), weigh two pieces of gold jewelry.
 Compare the piece in question to a similarly sized piece that you’re sure is real gold.

 Since gold is much heavier than almost all other metals, you’ll be able to tell if your item is real if it weighs about the same amount as the authentic piece you’re comparing it to.

 This at-home gold test can also be performed with water.
 Place your gold jewelry in a cup of water.
 Real gold is dense and will immediately sink.
 Imitation gold will simply float.
 Additionally, real gold will not rust.

 What if I want a professional to examine my gold?

+All of these tests can be performed at home; some with more caution than others.
+However, none of these methods are infallible.
 The best way to tell if gold is real or not is to have a reputable jewelry buyer, jewelry appraiser, or estate liquidator take a look at it.
 This way, you’re able to get an honest assessment of your jewelry or watch from a competent gold buyer.

 Most jewelry stores charge a small fee to test if your gold is real, but Leo Hamel’s offers this service for free.